 Location: San Francisco

-Visit the most iconic landmark of California – The Golden Gate Bridge!
+If you are looking for things to see in California, Visit the most iconic landmark of California – The Golden Gate Bridge!
 The entire suspension bridge connects San Francisco’s Presidio to the Marin headlands and runs for 1.7 miles.

 Location: San Francisco